 It is seriously broken.

-Insurers have been earning near record profits and consumers being left to pay the highest premiums in Canada while receiving the second lowest coverage in the country.
+Insurers have been earning near-record profits and consumers are being left to pay the highest premiums in Canada while receiving the second-lowest coverage in the country.

 - All of this begs the question: why?
 Why and how?
 Why (and how) did we get to where we all find ourselves today?

 - I believe the fundamental cause of this problem is the very nature of the automobile insurance industry itself.
-Its important to remember that this is an industry whose fundamental purpose is the generation of profit.
-And while theres nothing wrong with the pursuit of profit, my own experience has led me to conclude that the major players in this game will never be satisfied.
+It is important to remember that this is an industry whose fundamental purpose is the generation of profit.
+And while there is nothing wrong with the pursuit of profit, my own experience has led me to conclude that the major players in this game will never be satisfied.

 Why do I say this?